 Introduction to Business is designed to introduce the student to the principles and functions of business.
-Various functional areas of business will be discussed including forms of business ownership, small business/
+Various functional areas of business will be discussed including forms of business ownership, small business/ entrepreneurship, management, human relations, marketing, international business, finance, and the stock market.
+Students will also be exposed to various careers in business.
+There will be hands-on activities, field trips, guest speakers and case studies during this course.
+In addition, students will participate in various business simulations.

-MARKETING PRINCIPLES

-Credit: 0.5 (1 trimester, offered 2nd and 3rd only)
+MARKETING PRINCIPLES Credit: 0.5 (1 trimester)